Our Offerings

 When will the Fund begin accepting investors, and what are the next steps to make an investment commitment?

-Origin Credit Advisers opened the Strategic Credit Fund to investors on June 1, 2023.
-Investor commitments are accepted continuously every month.
-After completing a subscription agreement and making a formal investment commitment, investors receive a capital call for 10% of their commitment amount shortly after completing the subscription process.
+After completing a subscription agreement and making a formal investment commitment, investors will enter the queue or have their capital called.
+There is a queue where taxable accounts will receive a capital call for 10% of their commitment amount shortly after completing the subscription process.
 The remaining 90% will be called depending on the length of our queue and pipeline of opportunities.
+For qualified accounts (401K, IRA), your commitment will be placed in a queue with an estimated call time of 3-6 months (subject to change).
+We expect to make capital calls every 60-90 days.

-If you want to invest in the Fund, please get in touch with your Origin relationship manager or investorrelations@origincreditadvisers.com.
-The following steps will be provided.
+If you want to invest in the Fund, please contact your Origin relationship manager or investorrelations@origincreditadvisers.com.

 Fees & Performance Allocation